 Developing a clinical staff to meet your needs is a priority of Campus Health.
 For acute and primary care concerns, a regular clinic appointment is available to those receiving transgender services.
 If you feel more comfortable seeing certain providers, please call our front desk to indicate your preferences.

 The Health Center Uptown can initiate hormone therapy and provide medical management to undergraduate and graduate students on stable hormone regimens.
-In order to facilitate access to care and avoid gatekeeping, Campus Health uses an informed consent model.
+In order to facilitate access to care and avoid gatekeeping, Campus Health uses an informed consent model (explained below).

 Campus Health provides both feminizing and masculinizing hormone replacement therapy (HRT) to transgender and non-binary students through an informed consent model.
 Before scheduling a transgender health appointment, students are asked to meet at least once with a licensed mental health professional.
 The purpose of this is not to require approval or a recommendation for HRT, but to ensure that students are connected to a source of support should they need one during their medical transition.
 Students can either meet with any of the clinicians at The Counseling Center, all of whom have received training on gender-affirming care, or any off-campus provider of their choosing.
 If students choose an on-campus provider, no documentation is required.
 If they choose an off-campus provider, a letter simply stating that they have had at least one session is required.